nqstefanko/Stromal-Zoning-tool-for-CT-FIRE-Annotations/README.md

 This repo was built to help analyze DCIS samples with CTFire Results.

 ## Usage:
-In order to run the GUI Application, simply run ***.exe.
+In order to run the GUI Application, simply run gui_main.exe which is found in the Executable/dist directory.

 ## Breakdown of GUI
 ### First Opening the Application